hhandika/segui/website/docs/advance-guides/build-gui.md

 description: Learn SEGUL GUI build process.
 ---

-In a real-world scenario, you may not need to build the GUI version from source.
-However, this guide is useful if you want to contribute to the project or build similar apps.
+For most users, building the GUI version from source may not be necessary.
+However, this guide is useful if you wish to contribute to the project or build similar apps.

 ### Prerequisites